-- Main inhibitors (costs) of using a DBMS: - High initial investment and possible need for additional hardware. - Overhead for providing generality, security, concurrency control, recovery, and integrity functions. - When a DBMS may be unnecessary: - If the database and applications are simple, well defined, and not expected to change. - If there are stringent real-time requirements that may not be met because of DBMS overhead. - If access to data by multiple users is not required.
+- Main inhibitors (costs) of using a DBMS: - High initial investment and possible need for additional hardware. - Overhead for providing generality, security, concurrency control, recovery, and integrity functions. - When a DBMS may be unnecessary: - If the database and applications are simple, well defined, and not expected to change. - If access to data by multiple users is not required. - When a DBMS may be infeasible: - In embedded systems where a general purpose DBMS may not fit in available storage